 734 Brewing Company

-Open from noon until 2 a.m. daily, 734 Brewing Company is the place to sip a locally-brewed craft beer in Ypsilanti.
+Open from 4 p.m. until midnight daily, 734 Brewing Company is the place to sip a locally-brewed craft beer in Ypsilanti.
 Located in Depot Town, the brewery strives to make quality, unpretentious beers accessible to everyone (of legal drinking age, of course) — even in “forgotten communities.”
 Actually, even visitors not yet 21 can enjoy the root beer made in-house.

 For those of us 21 and older, your tasting flight will be poured from a rainbow of tap handles shaped like the Ypsilanti Water Tower.
-I highly recommend the Cross Street Raspberry, a raspberry cream ale, and Oh Four!, an oatmeal stout.
+During my visit, I thoroughly enjoyed the Cross Street Raspberry, a raspberry cream ale, and Oh Four!, an oatmeal stout.

 734 Brewing Company is located at 15 East Cross Street.